Frequently Asked Questions

 Back To Top

 If your deceased parent submitted a claim, you may fill out an Information Request Form online here or download a copy of the form here so that we have your contact and other information.
 While you have the option of hiring a private attorney, you are not required to do so.
-We are in the process of developing a Probate Plan for approval by the Court.
-Payment will be made under the terms of this Probate Plan, which will be approved by the Court.
+Payment will be made under the terms of the Probate Plan approved by the Court.
 The Probate Plan is intended to effectively distribute settlement proceeds to the proper parties.
-Part of any settlement payment will be used to offset the fees and costs for the probate services under the Probate Plan.
+Part of any Settlement Payment will be used to offset the fees and costs for the probate services under the Probate Plan.

-If you wish to retain your own attorney, refer to the information in FAQ 15, above.
+If you wish to retain your own attorney, refer to the information in here.

 Back To Top

-If your deceased parent’s claim is eligible for an award, the award payment will be made pursuant to the terms of a probate plan that will be approved by the Court.
-Class Members were sent more information about payment to deceased claimants in the January 31, 2023, notice, and future notices will contain more information on this subject.
-The estate may also have to pay fees and costs for probate services.
+If your deceased parent’s claim is eligible for an award, the award payment will be made pursuant to the terms of the Probate Plan.
+A Probate Notice was sent on December 4, 2023, which contains more information on this subject.
+The estate will also have to pay fees and costs for probate services.

 Back To Top